 <p>Isn't that neat?
 I mean maybe not neat.
 Not even cool.
 But it definitely is a thing.</p>

-4. Let's try entering some PHP code into our PHP document (go figure).
+In Wordpress you should be able to preview what you wrote. - Let's try entering some PHP code into our PHP document (go figure).
 Enter:

 <?php